BlueBrain/Search/README.md

 To find sentences semantically similar to the query *'Glucose is a risk factor for COVID-19'* in the documents, you could just click on the blue button named `Search Literature!`.
+You could also enter the query of your choice by editing the text in the top field named `Query`.

 The returned results are ranked by decreasing semantic similarity.
-This means that the first results have a similar meaning than the query.
-Thanks to state-of-the-art deep learning models used by Blue Brain Search, this is true even if the query and the sentences from the documents don't share the same words (e.g. synonyms, similar meaning, ...).
+This means that the first results have a similar meaning to the query.
+Thanks to the state-of-the-art approach based on deep learning used by Blue Brain Search, this is true even if the query and the sentences from the documents don't share the same words (e.g. they are synonyms, they have a similar meaning, ...).

 ![Search Widget](screenshots/search_widget.png)